 - Industry Recognized Credentials: Industry recognized credential must be added to the students' Board of Regents transcript manually after the student has received the credential.
 View the Desk Guide for further instructions.

 - Elementary and Middle School Course: Infinite Campus requires a state code for all courses.
 Therefore, to get elementary and middle school courses to save within the Infinite Campus system enter the word "Bypass" into the State Course Code field.
 Elementary and middle school state codes HAVE NOT been added to Infinite Campus at this time and that is why they appear on the excel document with a N in the "Used in Infinite Campus" column.

 The Common Course Codes will be reviewed and updated by the Department of Education on an annual basis.

-- October 1: Districts may submit a request for new course code to the Department of Education if course does not align to any of the state course descriptions.
-The course code will be available for use for the following school year.
+- October: Deadline for districts to submit a request for a new course code to the Department of Education if the course does not align to any of the current state course descriptions.
+If approved, the course code will be available for use for the following school year.

 - August of the following year: If new course code is identified, the new code will be added the PRF system when the PRF system reopens for the following school year.

 For more information, contact Division of Learning and Instruction 605-773-3134.